Chatterbox Transmitter and Receiver

 The Modulation was very poor and distorted.
 I have been told by other Radio Amateurs, that it would have been better to use a larger Audio Power output Integrated Circuit.
 This would have required a larger supply voltage - the original design uses +12Volts.

 The audio level was improved by applying modulation to both the Driver and the Power Amplifier stages.

 Many Radio Amateurs have told me that they have tried commercial modulation transformers with success.
 I am still using a home wound Modulation Transformer which has given no problems at all.

 Note: I am aware that a Pye Westminster ex-PMR Model W15 A.M Modulation Transformer is very similar in size to the 'home wound version' and fits on the Printed Circuit Board without any problems.
 (Part No. AL21219).

 |A very important

 addition to the output stage is that of a Low Pass Filter.
 Having built

 metres.
 The LPF above has a 'Cut-off'' at 2.5MHz.

 Tests now show that harmful harmonics (those which cause interference) are completely eliminated.

 |The circuit above shows the switching arrangements.
 Position 1. is to NET.
 Position 2. is to Receive.
 Position 3. is OFF.
 (It also provides a PAUSE between Receive and Transmit (Position 4.).
 This allows time for the Receiver to go dead before the Transmitter activates.
 (Plop in the Loudspeaker)|

-|The Speech Processor used with the Chatterbox|
+|The Speech Processor used with my Chatterbox|

 |Even after boosting

 the audio in order to increase the level of modulation, the modulated output

 The Speech Processor was designed around six BC108 Transistors.
 The measured frequency response of the completed unit at the -3dB points is 350Hz to 3KHz.
 The power is taken from the 12Volt supply used by the Chatterbox.
 The Speech Processor requires a 9Volts d.c. supply, and this is provided by the regulated power supply shown below.

-In fact, I have to turn the audio gain down, as the Transmitter output could easily become over
+|When the Speech Processor is used, R12 on the Main Transmitter Board is set to the '1/3rd on' position, and the modulation contains all the extraneous sounds of the children in the living room.
+In fact, I have to turn the audio gain down, as the Transmitter output could easily become over modulated.|

 |The Chatterbox Receiver|